Small living room with dining area layout

 Layout 8 – Corner Dining Nook with L-Shaped Sofa

-If you have an L-shaped sofa, use it smartly.
+If you already have an L-shaped sofa, you’re halfway there.

-• The dining area fits neatly into an unused corner
+• The dining table fits neatly into a corner

 Styling tips

-• Add wall art above the dining corner
+• Add simple wall art above the dining area

-• Hang a pendant light directly over the table
+• Hang a pendant light above the table

 Small Apartment with L-Shaped Sofa and Corner Dining